RaccoonlabDev/docs/docs/guide/can_pwm.md

 If the timeout specified in parameters is exceeded, the setpoint will be equal to default value.

 Typically, the value of this parameter should be at least in 2 times more that setpoint publish rate.

+The default value for nodes that doesn't support configuration via parameters is 0.5 seconds.

 ### 5.6 Watchdog